itoshkov/itoshkov.github.io/git-tutorial.md

 The idea is to build a good model of how git works _conceptually_.

-If can [go here](https://youtu.be/dQw4w9WgXcQ) if you prefer to watch this tutorial, instead of reading it.
+You can [go here](https://youtu.be/dQw4w9WgXcQ) if you prefer to watch this tutorial, instead of reading it.

 I'll be using some simple Linux commands like `mkdir`, `cd`, `ls` and `cp`.